packmule/packmule/packages/pack-clean/README.md

 # Clean Pack

-> Clear a directory prior to building the bundle.
+> Clear the public directory prior to building the bundle.

 `Clean Pack` uses [`clean-webpack-plugin`](https://github.com/johnagan/clean-webpack-plugin) to clear a directory before building.
 It is advised to clear the